AztecProtocol/aztec-connect-starter/README.md

 ### What is Aztec?

-Aztec is a privacy focussed L2, that enables cheap private interactions with Layer 1 smart contracts and liquidity, via a process called DeFi Aggregation.
+Aztec is a privacy focused L2, that enables cheap private interactions with Layer 1 smart contracts and liquidity, via a process called DeFi Aggregation.
 We use advanced zero-knowledge technology "zk-zk rollups" to add privacy and significant gas savings any Layer 1 protocol via Aztec Connect bridges.

 #### What is a bridge?